openrndr/openrndr-guide/docs/04_Drawing_basics/C05_ComplexShapes.md

  ## Placing points on contours

+ Call `ShapeContour.position()` to sample one specific location
+        or `ShapeContour.equidistantPositions()` to sample multiple equidistant
- A single point on a contour
+        locations on a contour.

  <video controls>
     <source src="media/shapes-006.mp4" type="video/mp4"></source>